 Self-management of anxiety and stress can be very effective.
 However, there are times when seeking help from a licensed professional is the best thing to do in order to discover the root cause.
-Check in with local services to see if they are offering digital services during this time.
-Many virtual options are also available currently including betterhelp, talkspace, amwell, and many more.
+Many virtual options are available currently including betterhelp, talkspace, amwell, and many more.

 Ultimately, we can live confidently knowing that we have hope and a future.